 Thanks to technology, there are plenty of apps and software that can help you manage and communicate with clients.
 Some of these tools include:

 Let’s also have a word about dealing with the dreaded trouble clients.
 The best way to handle these type of clients is by avoiding them in the first place.
-You can do this by keeping an eye out for the following:

 You could also do some homework and ask your network if they have dealt with this client in the past or even searching online and seeing if there are any complaints on locations like the Better Business Bureau.